multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.0.13 - 2023-04-03 =
+* Added     - Compatibility of WooCommerce 7.5.1.
+* Added     - Compatibility of WordPress 6.2.
+* Added     - All commission displayed by using a filter.
+* Fix     	- Attachment is not visible on the vendor registration section #348.
+* Dev 		- Added `mvx_commission_list_args` filter.
+* Updated   - Language file.

 = 4.0.12 - 2023-03-21 =
 * Added     - Compatibility of WooCommerce 7.5.0.